sennetconsortium/member-ui/static-src/README.md

 npm i .
 ```
 ### Development
-This will watch all `.coffee` files and build to `static/js/app.js`
+This will watch all `.coffee` files and build to `static/js/app.min.js`
 ```
-npm run js
+npm run dev
 ```
 Currently just minifies the js to `static/js/app.min.js`
 ```